swish-climate-impact-assessment/swish-climate-impact-assessment.github.com/_posts/2013-06-03-test-gislibrary.md

 ---

 # Testing the GIS library from R, Calculate a SLA concordance
 In this post we will use the swish R/PostGIS tools to manipulate spatial data on a remote GIS server (to calculate a SLA concordance) and extract the result to our local client machine.
+[Clink here](/2013-06-03-test-gislibrary.R) for the R script.

 The great thing about PostGIS is that it is a standard relational database that also understands spatial data.
 We have developed [an R package called swishdbtools](http://swish-climate-impact-assessment.github.io/tools/swishdbtools/swishdbtools-downloads.html) to assist connecting to the Database from Kepler.